 Diabetes is a disease in which the pancreas either fails to produce enough insulin (the hormone used to process glucose, or blood sugar), or the body becomes insensitive to the insulin produced.

 In either case, the result is high blood sugar, which triggers a dog’s kidneys to shed water, thereby stimulating the puppy to empty his bladder.
 This is one of the common medical reasons a dog may pee while they sleep.
-Another common symptom of diabetes is excessive thirst, which exacerbates the peeing problem.
+Another common symptom of diabetes is excessive drinking and thirst, which exacerbates the peeing problem.

 Diabetes is often a congenital defect, which can strike puppies at a relatively early age.
 While imminently treatable, diabetes cannot be cured.
 Naturally, it’s important to consult a veterinarian anytime you suspect your dog may be diabetic.
 You may also need to switch your pooch to a diabetic dog food.